-- (a).
-Structure to ensure that directors and employees perform their functions and duties in compliance with laws and regulations and the Company's Articles of Incorporation - Having established Compliance Rules, the Company appoints a director or operating officer (hereinafter referred to as a "director") to the post of compliance officer, who plays a leading role in promoting the Group's compliance activities.
+(a).
+Structure to ensure that directors and associates perform their

+- functions and duties in compliance with laws and regulations and the Company's Articles of Incorporation

+Having established Compliance Rules, the Company appoints a director or operating officer (hereinafter referred to as a "director") to the post of compliance officer, who plays a leading role in promoting the Group's compliance activities.
 With respect to corporate ethics, the Company established the Corporate Ethics Improvement and Comments Desk, which functions as an access point for suggestions and notifications on issues from in-house sources and suppliers.
-The Company also reinforced its compliance structure, including the management of risks attributable to compliance issues, by taking measures such as integrating legal and control functions, and strengthening the business base through the Global Liaison Committee on Legal Affairs. - (b).
-Structure concerning storage and management of information on the execution of directors' duties - The Company stores and manages documents that contain information concerning the execution of directors' duties, such as meeting minutes of the Board of Directors, materials and meeting minutes of the Management Council and approval documents, in accordance with the Document Management Rules. - (c).
-Rules concerning risk management for losses and other structures - Having established Risk Management Rules, the Company appoints a director to the post of risk management officer, who plays a leading role in promoting the Group's risk management initiatives.
-The Company establishes preventive measures for every risk-associated item through the installation of a unit dedicated to supervising risk control for the entire Group and the Liaison Committee on Group Risk, while strengthening the risk control structure, including measures to improve crisis management, to respond promptly to major disasters.
+The Company also reinforced its compliance structure, including the management of risks attributable to compliance issues, by taking measures - (b).
+Structure concerning storage and management of information on the execution of directors' duties The Company stores and manages documents that contain information concerning the execution of directors' duties, such as meeting minutes of the Board of Directors, materials and meeting minutes of the Management Council and approval documents, in accordance with the Document Management Rules.